 Enable the Auto backup of event log to prevent overwrite, and then click Apply.
 After that, when the ABC-02 is plugged into the switch, the event logs will always be saved to the ABC-02 automatically when the number of switch log entries reaches 1000.
 Each backup action saves the oldest 100 logs to the ABC-02 in one file, with the filename generated by the current system time as MMDDHHmm.ini.
-The file is saved to the His_log folder.
+The file is saved to the His\log folder.

-NOTE MM=month, DD=day, HH=hour, mm=minutes, from the system time.
+MM=month, DD=day, HH=hour, mm=minutes, from the system time.

-The loa file includes the followina information: The log THC. merades CITC ronowing mormation
+The log file includes the following information:

 Index An event index assigned to identify the event sequence.
-Bootup This field shows how many times the Moxa switch has been rebooted or cold started.
-Number Date The date is updated based on how the current date is set on the System Settings page.
+Bootup Number This field shows how many times the Moxa switch has been rebooted or cold started.
+Date The date is updated based on how the current date is set on the System Settings page.
 Time The time is updated based on how the current time is set on the System Settings page.
-System The system startup time related to this event.
-Startup Time Event Events that have occurred.
+System Startup Time The system startup time related to this event.
+Event Events that have occurred.